hxddad/HungryLions/README.md

 We are using the agile software development practice to best minimize risk and maximize profit.

+# Iteration 1

+Basic implementation of our software using a stub database.

+# Iteration 2

+Reduce code smells and fixes and outstanding bugs (issues) as outlined on this github repo.

+# Iteration 3

+Continues to fix any outstanding bugs and add a total of 18 user stories (3 per person, 6 people in total).

 # How To Run

 Clone from your local machine and run mainLogin.java!
 No other stuff required.